mastodon/documentation/README.md

 ![Mastodon](https://i.imgur.com/NhZc40l.png)
 ====

-**Mastodon** is a free, open-source GNU social-compatible social network server.
-A decentralized alternative to commercial platforms, it avoids the risks of a single company monopolizing your communication.
-Anyone can run Mastodon and participate in the social network seamlessly.
+Mastodon is a free, open-source social network server based on open web protocols like ActivityPub and OStatus.
+The social focus of the project is a viable decentralized alternative to commercial social media silos that returns the control of the content distribution channels to the people.

 ## Documentation
 ### [Using Mastodon](Using-Mastodon)